DoDAO-io/dodao-rust-course/generated/summaries/owner_borrow.md

     ```

  **Borrowing**
+- The action of creating a reference to a variable is called borrowing.
 - What is Borrowing:
   * Moving a variable on the heap is not always convenient.
   * Consider a situation like passing a variable on heap to a function call, to be able to use a variable after the function call we need to return it from the function.
 In such situations we can provide a reference to the variable.